Government grants and other assistance available to businesses in Victoria

 Grants for sole traders

 - A Sole Trader Support Fund offers grants of $3000 to non-employing sole traders.
 Eligibility for this grant is tight, and only a small percentage of sole traders will be eligible.
-Eligibility conditions include that the sole trader must operate from a premises that is not their residence, and be a tenant of that business premises.
+Eligibility conditions include that the sole trader must operate from a premises that is not their residence, and be a tenant of that business premises or be the owner/occupier.
 They must also be receiving JobKeeper and operate in an industry that has been closed or heavily restricted.
-Applications to open soon.
+Applications are now open.

 Support for commercial landlords and tenants in Victoria